qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-compatibility-introductions.md

 * Raster or vector?
 * What is being measured and what are the units?
 * What challenges did you have to overcome to make this data usable?
-For example, did you need to edit the dataset's metadta?
+For example, did you need to edit the dataset's metadata?
 Change it's file format?

 Please reference or demonstrate the exploratory notebook you created in the [Data inspection with